Lil-Louie/pwnable-ctf-writeups/Brainfuck/README.md

 ## Takeaways

 * This was a lot harder than the previous Blackjack Exploit, I did.
-* Forntunately I had many resources to learn what exploit technique was needed
+* Fortunately I had many resources to learn what exploit technique was needed
 * for this CTF.
 I realized that my payload was not great and after seeing advanced payloads
 * I improved my ability to write python payloads to automate the process fo finding offsetts
 * and addresses.